550tealeaves/DATA71200_sum2024_550/project 1/Readme.md

 # Cleaning
 It is a relatively clean dataset, with no missing values, but I did make a modification to one column.
 The column diameter was originally listed as string values - 22 inch, 18 inch etc. I changed the feature name to diameter_in and reformatted the column to just be integers (22, 18 etc).
-There was also a type in the spelling of black papper & papperoni that I corrcted.
+There were also some typos that I corrected.

+Delving deeper into the the features, I do notice some potential problems.
+What is the difference between beef and meat in the toppings feature, also smoked beef vs beef?

+It looks like the variant feature is the most predictive a company name because certain values are specifically linked to certain companies.
+So I might try the one hot encoding for this feature.

+The size feature is also interesting - what is the difference between XL and jumbo or regular and medium?

 # Objective of analysis
 I want to predict the Company that makes the pizza based on the features.
 From the initial glance, I would say that the most important features to include in the model are